vitaly-t/spex/typescript/README.md

 ### TypeScript for SPEX

-Complete TypeScript module declarations for [spex] version 1.0.7 or later.
+Complete TypeScript declarations for the [spex] module.

 #### Inclusion

-Typescript should be able to pick up type definition for [spex] without any manual configuration.
+Typescript should be able to pick up the definitions without any manual configuration.

 #### Usage